 - Commercial arbitrageurs would buy textbooks in the US to subsequently ship them to Euroland.
 Once sold there, euros are converted into dollars. - Those activities produce the following changes.
-The purchase of books in the US tends to raise p.
+The purchase of books in the US tends to rise p.
 The sale of those books in Euroland make p fall.
-And the demand for \$ induces a reduction of e. - Initially, $ep > p^$.
-Thanks to the arbitrage, ep tends to fall and p^ tends to raise.
-Eventually, $ep = p^$.
+And the demand for \$ induces a reduction of e. - Initially, ep > p.
+Thanks to the arbitrage, ep tends to fall and p tends to rise.
+Eventually, ep = p.
 This condition stops arbitrage.